 The ‘Labour Market Advance Release First Quarter 2019’ was released last month by the Ministry of Manpower (MOM), and the data shows that employment growth was limited to a few sectors, mostly in the service industry: Community, social & personal services, administrative & support services, professional services, financial services, and transportation & storage roles.
-As per Recruitment International, this indicates that the labour market held up, with unemployment continuing to be low.
+This indicates that the labour market held up, with unemployment continuing to be low.

 This is encouraging for job candidates looking for roles in administrative roles and transportation roles, and showcases the effectiveness of recruiters and companies who are looking to hire and fill roles in the service industry.
 This is bolstered by the numbers that show that retrenchments in the service industry also declined.

 2) Singapore Retains Region Best In Talent Competitiveness

 The results of the Global Talent Competitiveness Index (GTCI) 2019 were announced last month, and Singapore has been awarded second worldwide, right behind Switzerland.

 As per HR in Asia, this year’s theme for the annual benchmarking report was ‘Entrepreneurial Talent and Global Competitiveness’, and it ‘attempts to identify the ways in which companies, countries, and cities can foster entrepreneurial talent which makes up a critical component of competitiveness and innovation, and will become even more so in a fast-paced world of digitisation and globalisation.’

 In the Asia Pacific region, Singapore has retained its first place for the 6th year in a row, earning the highest ranking in three pillars – Enable, Attract, and Global Knowledge Skills.

 3) Ministry of Manpower Explains 3W Framework For Workforce